libriscv/docs/docs/host_langs/godot_integration/godot_docs/cmake.md

 3. [Windows Zig cross-compiler script](https://github.com/libriscv/godot-sandbox-programs/blob/main/zig.sh)

 The godot-sandbox-programs project builds programs for all 3 major desktop platforms: Windows, Linux and macOS.

-### macOS

-You can use Zig as a cross-compiler.
-Have a look at the first chapter.

-The [macOS github action](https://github.com/libriscv/godot-sandbox-programs/blob/main/.github/workflows/zig-macos.yml) shows you what dependencies to install and how to build on macOS.

-The [Linux/macOS Zig cross-compiler script](https://github.com/libriscv/godot-sandbox-programs/blob/main/zig.sh) will also come in handy.

-### Windows

-You can use Zig as a cross-compiler.
-Have a look at the first chapter.

-The [Windows github action](https://github.com/libriscv/godot-sandbox-programs/blob/main/.github/workflows/zig-windows.yml) shows you how to build on Windows.

 ### Ubuntu and Windows WSL2